flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - No firefox, no safari for now.
     - Worth filing a bug.
 - Last time recap
-    - Debate tools and quality of discourse
     - Integration of tools for thought
     - Hyperknowledge and Agora
+    - Debate tools and quality of discourse as they relate to the political scene
 - Check ins
     - [[marc antoine parent]]
         - Discussed a lot of common issues in [[free jerry's brain]] meeting on Monday.